Disposable Plastic Table Cover: Easy for Families, Heavy Burden for Environment

 Today I use a dining table that can be reused after cleaning

 Sara's awakening did not reach the level of community awareness.
 A large part of the plastic waste in Iraq is burned, leading to a direct relationship between air pollution and plastic waste.
-According to Aqua Air, a Swiss company working in air quality technology, Iraq’s air is among the “most polluted” in the world.
+According to IQ Air, a Swiss company working in air quality technology, Iraq’s air is among the “most polluted” in the world.

 The Plastic Oceans International, dedicated to end global plastic pollution by informing communities, reports that more than 380 million tons of plastic are produced annually worldwide, with 50% being suitable for single-use only.